ManjulaChalla/Montecarlo-MultiGPU/README.md

    $ make
    ```

-   By default, these commands build the `02_sycl_dpct_migrated`, `03_sycl_migrated` and `04_sycl_migrated_optimized` versions of the program.
+    By default, this command sequence will build the `02_sycl_dpct_migrated`, `03_sycl_migrated`, and `04_sycl_migrated_optimized` versions of the program.

+#### Troubleshooting

-If an error occurs, you can get more details by running `make` with the `VERBOSE=1` argument:
+If an error occurs, you can get more details by running `make` with
+the `VERBOSE=1` argument:
 ```
 make VERBOSE=1
 ```

-#### Troubleshooting
-If you receive an error message, troubleshoot the problem using the Diagnostics Utility for Intel&reg; oneAPI Toolkits.
-The diagnostic utility provides configuration and system checks to help find missing dependencies, permissions errors and other issues.
-See [Diagnostics Utility for Intel&reg; oneAPI Toolkits User Guide](https://www.intel.com/content/www/us/en/develop/documentation/diagnostic-utility-user-guide/top.html).
+If you receive an error message, troubleshoot the problem using the **Diagnostics Utility for Intel® oneAPI Toolkits**.
+The diagnostic utility provides configuration and system checks to help find missing dependencies, permissions errors, and other issues.
+See the [Diagnostics Utility for Intel® oneAPI Toolkits User Guide](https://www.intel.com/content/www/us/en/develop/documentation/diagnostic-utility-user-guide/top.html) for more information on using the utility.

 ## Run the `MonteCarloMultiGPU` Sample

+### On Linux

-In all cases, you can run the programs for CPU and GPU.
-The run commands indicate the device target.
+You can run the programs for CPU and GPU.
+The commands indicate the device target.

 1. Run `02_sycl_dpct_migrated` for CPU and GPU.
      ```
     make run_sdm_cpu
     make run_sdm_gpu
     ```